guisaliba/brain/notes/clean-code/meaningful-names.md

 	return list1;
 }
 ```
-it is well indented, it has no complex logics and yet you can't tell a single thing about this code when reading it. many questions arise upon it: what is the code supposed to get? what is list1? what objects are in `theList`? why is number `4` such an important number?
+it is well indented, it has no complex logics and yet you can't tell a single thing about this code when reading it. many questions arise upon it: what is the code supposed to `get`? what is `list1`? what objects are in `theList`? why is number `4` such an important number?

 when writing code, simplicity may not always be the problem, but the implicity of it. the example above does not explicit context enough in the code itself, meaning its purpose is implicit to whom have written it.